maithilish/uknit/notes/designnotes.md

 Any static call either from project packages or external lib can't be initializer.
 Ex: Integer.of(10) or Statics.getName("foo")  both are not allowed as initializer.

+Calls to internal static methods are not static calls and they are treated as regular methods.

 ## Accessible Objects

 Test class don't have access to instances produced and consumed inside a method.